longzheng/figma-random-size/README.md

 # figma-random-size
- Figma plugin to randomize size
+Figma plugin to randomize size of selected layers